 It is easier for you if you can complete questionnaires online because only those questions relevant to you and your puppy will be asked.
 However, if this is a problem, we are happy to post paper copies of the questionnaires to you.

-Each questionnaire will take between 20 and 30 minutes to complete.
-You are welcome to leave any questions blank that you would prefer not to answer, and you can always ‘save and come back later’ if you are short of time.
+Each questionnaire will take between 20 and 30 minutes to complete, and you can always ‘save and come back later’ if you are short of time.

 When you register with ‘Generation Pup’ you will be asked to complete an ‘informed consent’ form.
 This asks you for your permission for the research team to store the data that you provide and use it for future research analysis.